openmobilityfoundation/governance/README.md

 # OMF Scope of Work

-This list is a "table of contents" of the OMF's main scopes of work, the organization, work products, and how to get involved.
-These link could reside in this governance repo, other repos, or external locations.
+This list is a "table of contents" of the OMF's main scopes of work, organization, work products, and how to get involved.
+These links  reside in this governance repo, other repos, or external locations.

 ## Administration

-- OMF Structure (tbd doc+image of organization)
+- OMF Structure (TBD doc+image of organization)
 - [OMF Overview](https://github.com/openmobilityfoundation/governance/blob/master/documents/OpenMobilityFoundation_Overview.pdf)
 - [OMF Bylaws](https://github.com/openmobilityfoundation/governance/blob/master/legal/OMF-Bylaws-CURRENT.pdf)
 - [Core Principles](https://github.com/openmobilityfoundation/governance/blob/master/documents/OpenMobilityFoundation_Principles.pdf)